Ferrari Berlinetta Boxer: BB abbreviation

 The letters "BB" are used as an initialisation for "Berlinetta Boxer" in official Ferrari sales materials, owners manuals and independent press coverage of the 365 GT4 BB, BB 512 and BB 512i.
-However, two accounts from Ferrari insiders suggest that "Berlinetta Boxer" is a backronym and the letters "BB" originally had a different meaning.
+However, two accounts from Ferrari insiders might suggest that "Berlinetta Boxer" is a backronym and the letters "BB" originally had a different meaning.

-According to engineer Mauro Forghieri, the designation "BB" did not originally mean "Berlinetta Boxer."
-During an interview with Davide Cironi, Forghieri stated that they knew the car was not equipped with a boxer engine due to the BB engine's crankshaft design.
-He explained the meaning of the acronym "Berlinetta Boxer" was fabricated by journalists, while the original meaning was "Berlinetta Bialbero" (dual camshaft).
+According to engineer Mauro Forghieri, the letter "B" should signify "Bialbero", not "Boxer", since they knew the car was not equipped with a boxer engine due to the BB engine's crankshaft design.
+After the moniker "Berlinetta Boxer" was first presented at the 1971 Turin Motor Show, journalists kept using that name in spite of Forghieri's attempts to correct it.

 An alternative origin story was put forward by Leonardo Fioravanti: He claimed that the "BB" designation was derived from a nickname given to the car by designer Fioravanti, Angelo Bellei and Sergio Scaglietti.
 During development of the 365 GT4 BB, they began to refer to the car as "Brigitte Bardot", as they perceived the prototype to be exceptionally beautiful like the French actress.
 This nickname was shortened to "BB" and quickly adopted by other Ferrari factory workers.
 "Berlinetta Boxer" was later invented by Ferrari officials prior to the model's introduction at the 1971 Turin Auto Show, as it was deemed unseemly to name a Ferrari after the actress.